RATechnologies/Day1Rust/README.md

 # Day1Rust
-Repo fir learning The Rust Programming language
+Repo for learning The Rust Programming language